This Research Award is now closed

 At Facebook, we care about building community across the globe.
 To do so, we need to break down language barriers using machine translation.
 One of the big challenges is to achieve great translation accuracy in the absence of large quantities of parallel corpora.
 This is especially true for Neural Machine Translation (NMT) which uses models with a large amount of parameters.

 Facebook is pleased to invite the academic community to respond to this call for research proposals on low-resource Neural Machine Translation.
-Applicants for the grants will be expected to contribute to the field of low-resource NMT through research into novel, strongly performing models under low-resource training conditions and/or comparable corpora mining techniques for low-resource language pairs.
+Applicants for the research awards will be expected to contribute to the field of low-resource NMT through research into novel, strongly performing models under low-resource training conditions and/or comparable corpora mining techniques for low-resource language pairs.

 Applicants should submit a two-page proposal outlining their intended research and a budget overview of how funding will be used.
 Additionally, participants need to submit a timeline with quarterly milestones.